Doaa-Taha/bash-scripting/README.md

 # Bash scripting
-this is one of the courses at freeCodeCamp to learn how to make a program using gitbash.
+this is one of the courses at freeCodeCamp to learn how to make a program using gitbash . this is a simple program to get start understanding bash commands and keywords .

 ## Why is it important to learn bash scripting?
 Bash scripts combine terminal commands and logic into programs that can: